If you are looking for Vegetables that Grow on Railings for your balcony, patio, or deck garden then you’ll find this list helpful!

 Here is all the information you’ll need to grow flavorful lettuce

 Rich in several essential vitamins, minerals, and antioxidants, carrots thrive well in railing pots.
-Thumbelina, Nantes, Danvers, and Chantenay are the best small varieties for growing in limited space.
+Thumbelina, Nantes, Danvers, and Chantenay are the best small varieties for growing in a limited space.

 5. Pak Choi